diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 * 09/2020 - 04/2022
 * Follow-up: e-commerce
 * Role:
-  * As the Technical Leader of Squad DevXP, I am entrusted with fostering a culture of excellence and innovation within the team while driving the adoption of best development practices.
-Utilizing a robust toolset including AlertManager, ArgoCD, CircleCI, and GitHub, I orchestrate streamlined development workflows and ensure adherence to industry standards.
-Leveraging technologies like Kubernetes (EKS), Terraform, and Helm, I facilitate the efficient provisioning and management of infrastructure, empowering the team to deliver high-quality solutions with speed and reliability.
-Additionally, I champion the implementation of observability tools such as Grafana, Prometheus, and Loki to enable proactive monitoring and troubleshooting of applications and systems.
-Through strategic guidance and mentorship, I strive to cultivate a collaborative environment where team members can thrive and contribute to the success of our projects.
+  * As the Technical Leader of Squad DevXP, I foster a culture of excellence and innovation while driving the adoption of best development practices.
+With tools like AlertManager, ArgoCD, CircleCI, and GitHub, I orchestrate streamlined workflows and ensure adherence to standards.
+Leveraging Kubernetes (EKS), Terraform, and Helm, I facilitate efficient infrastructure provisioning and management, empowering the team to deliver quality solutions rapidly.
+Additionally, I champion observability tools like Grafana, Prometheus, and Loki for proactive monitoring and troubleshooting.
+Through strategic guidance and mentorship, I cultivate a collaborative environment where team members thrive and contribute to project success.

 ### C&A Modas do Brasil - II